-|medical oncologist||prescribes and coordinates chemotherapy, hormone therapy and targeted drug therapies|
+|medical oncologist*||prescribes and coordinates the course of chemotherapy, hormone therapy and targeted therapy|

-|physiotherapist and occupational therapist||assist in restoring range of movement after surgery and educate patients about lymphoedema management|
+|physiotherapist, occupational therapist||assist in restoring range of movement after surgery, and help with practical issues|

-|social worker||links you to support services and help you with any emotional, physical or practical problems|
+|social worker||links you to support services and helps with emotional, physical or practical issues|

 |genetic counsellor||provides advice for people with a strong family history of breast cancer|